tinygo-org/tinygo-site/content/docs/reference/microcontrollers/itsybitsy-m4.md

 weight: 3
 ---

-The [Adafruit ItsyBitsy M4](https://www.adafruit.com/product/3800) is very compact ARM development board based on the Atmel [SAMD51](https://www.microchip.com/wwwproducts/en/ATSAMD51G19A) family of SoC.
+The [ItsyBitsy M4](https://www.adafruit.com/product/3800) is very compact ARM development board based on the Atmel [SAMD51](https://www.microchip.com/wwwproducts/en/ATSAMD51G19A) family of SoC.

+## Peripherals and Drivers

+The DotStar LED on the ItsyBitsy M4 can be accessed using the [APA102](https://pkg.go.dev/tinygo.org/x/drivers/apa102) driver via a software SPI on the `PB02` and `PB03` pins.

 ## Interfaces